IvanoDaneri/SpringBootJWT/readme.txt

     - @NotEmpty and @NotNull annotations on the CompanyDto and EmployeeDto class fields
     - @Valid annotation on the rest method parameter

-- we define ControllerAdvices that manage a series of exceptions thrown by the rest Controllers and which will be re-thrown to the rest client (classes: ControllerNotFoundAdvice, UserControllerAdvice)
+- we define ControllerAdvice that manage a series of exceptions thrown by the rest Controllers and which will be re-thrown to the rest client (classes: ControllerNotFoundAdvice, UserControllerAdvice)

 Some rest url examples: